WelliSolutions/IniFileFormatReverseEngineering/documentation/WritePrivateProfileString.md

 * Whitespace is not escaped when being written, i.e. it will get lost when reading.
 * Values starting with a semicolon are not comments.
 The value starting with the semicolon will be written (and returned when reading).
 Even when the key is an empty string.
 * The casing is updated when the same value is written with a different casing.
+* While the read function can only read up to 65535 characters, the write function can write a lot more (at least 1 MiB).

 > If this parameter is **NULL**, the key pointed to by the *lpKeyName* parameter is deleted.